AzureAD/rms-sdk-ui-for-winphone/README.md

    X86 platform to build for UILibrary project.
 5. In UILibrary project, add reference to X86 version of Microsoft.RightsManagement.winmd
 6. Build the UILibrary project.
+7. Start using this UILibrary project in your Windows Phone app.

 ## License